-Our report on our audit of the basic financial statements of New Hampshire Alcohol and Drug Abuse Counselors Association as of and for the years ended December 31, 2016 and 2015 our report dated May 22, 2017, which expressed an unmodified opinion on those financial statements, appears on page one.
+Our report on our audit of the basic financial statements of New Hampshire Alcohol and Drug Abuse Counselors Association as of and for the years ended December 31, 2017 and 2016 our report dated May 24, 2018, which expressed an unmodified opinion on those financial statements, appears on page one.
 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The supplementary information is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.